 In step one we added a lot of convenient digital components by digitizing processes otherwise dependent on human interaction, but the actual event –

 the core value proposition – still happens in-person.
-In step two we were able to optimize processes and events based on data and enable third parties
+In step two we were able to optimize business processes and events based on data and enable

 Marriott Virtual Conferences v1: Copycat

-for something new.
-With such a platform in place before COVID, at least some of their events could have moved to this online platform, generating revenue
+starting point for something new.
+With such a platform in place before COVID, at least some of their events could have moved to this online

-breakout sessions and networking opportunities.
-The real innovation will come as Marriott merges digital and analog, and that will happen in v2.
+interactive breakout sessions and networking opportunities.
+The real innovation will come as Marriott merges digital and analog, and that will happen

 Marriott Virtual Conferences v2: Innovate

 Now that digital events have become the norm, in a post-COVID world many people may want to continue with this digital format.
-Digital is more convenient,
+Digital technology

 Each of these parties could benefit from a hybrid approach.